joeeoj/lahnman-to-duckdb/README.md

 In other words, even though it is still under development, DuckDB is a good drop-in replacement for SQLite for this use case.

-## usage

-Run `$ python main.py` to regenerate the `lahnman.duckdb` database file

 ----------

-## notes
+## design notes

 The lahnman folder is the baseballdatabank repo as a submodule.
 None of the data in this module has been touched.

 The sql folder contains create queries pulled from the Lahnman SQLite distribution.
-These have been modified at times to align with the data in the lahnman folder (for example a few tables contained extraneous columns).
+Some have been modified slightly to align with the data in the lahnman folders, for example some tables contained extraneous columns.
+Also a few tables without associated data were also dropped (leagues and divisions) along with index statements that referenced them.